Batumi Botanical Garden: Flora and collections

+Tourism and visitor information

+The Batumi Botanical Garden is one of the most visited tourist attractions in the Adjara region, drawing both domestic and international visitors year-round.
+The garden is open daily, with extended hours during the summer season, and charges a modest entrance fee used to support maintenance and conservation projects.

+Facilities for visitors include well-marked walking trails, panoramic viewpoints, picnic areas, cafés, and souvenir kiosks.
+Guided tours in multiple languages are available, offering insights into the garden’s history, plant collections, and ongoing research.
+Seasonal exhibitions, plant sales, and educational workshops are held throughout the year, with spring and early summer being particularly popular due to the flowering of azaleas, rhododendrons, and roses.

+The garden is accessible by road and by public transport from Batumi, including minibuses and taxis.
+Visitors can also reach the entrance via a scenic hiking trail from the Mtsvane Kontskhi railway station, which lies along the Georgian Railway’s coastal line.
+The elevated terrain and multiple entry points allow for both short visits and extended hikes that cover the entire 108-hectare site.

 History

-The Batumi Botanical Garden was started by the Russian botanist Andrey Nikolayevich Krasnov (1862-1914), brother of General Pyotr Krasnov, in the 1880s and officially opened on November 3, 1912.
-He was aided by two skilled gardeners and decorators – the French D’Alphonse and the Georgian Yason Gordeziani.
+The Batumi Botanical Garden was started by the Russian botanist Andrey Nikolayevich Krasnov Andrei Krasnov (1862–1914), brother of General Pyotr Krasnov, in the 1880s and officially opened on November 3, 1912.
+He was aided by two skilled gardeners and decorators: the French D’Alphonse and the Georgian Yason Gordeziani.
 Krasnov died in 1914 and was interred at the garden which still houses his grave and statue.

 Under the Soviet Union, the garden was further expanded and developed, since 1925, into a principal institution for the study of Caucasian maritime subtropical cultures.

 Currently, the garden consists of nine floristic sectors, those of Caucasian humid subtropics, East Asia, New Zealand, South America, the Himalayas, Mexico, Australia, and of the Mediterranean.
 The garden collection comprises 2037 taxonomic units of woody plants, including 104 of Caucasian origin.

 The Batumi Botanical Garden had formerly been operated by the Georgian Academy of Sciences.
 Since 2006, it is an independent institution.